 As you can see from the table, there are several best practices that address more than one risk and can take you a long way toward rapidly improving your SSH security posture.
 For example, you can minimize virtually all SSH risks by making sure that your system administrators and business units clearly understand what must be done to secure SSH by defining and communicating clear SSH policies.
 I’ll discuss policies in more detail in my next post.
 Similarly, establishing an inventory of SSH servers, keys, and configuration gives you significant leverage in securing SSH by providing you the visibility needed to identify, prioritize, and address vulnerabilities.
 Requiring regular reviews of SSH entitlements (access) also addresses four critical SSH risks.

 My experience is that every organization has different priorities and environmental factors.
 The goal of this mapping approach is to help you establish a roadmap for implementing SSH best practices that will best meet your organization’s needs.
-To this end, Venafi provides an Excel version of this table to customers for their planning.
-If you’re interested, you can get a copy of the spreadsheet here.
-That way you can add things, move items around, highlight specific priorities, etc.

 I hope you find this mapping approach helpful in establishing a best practices roadmap for securing SSH in your organization.
 In future posts, I’ll dig into individual best practices to provide a more in-depth view into specific actions you can take to improve your SSH security.